• Print

 Mis(sed) Diagnosis: Physician Decision-Making and ADHD

-While the presence of disparities in mental healthcare is well documented, the mechanisms of such disparities are less understood.
-In this paper, I develop and estimate a structural model of diagnosis for a prevalent child mental health condition, Attention Deficit Hyperactivity Disorder (ADHD).
-The model incorporates both patient and physician influences to highlight various mechanisms of mental health diagnosis and sources of disparities.
-Using electronic health record data and novel natural language processing techniques applied to doctor note text, I estimate gender-specific model parameters and decompose the male:female ADHD diagnostic difference of 2.5:1 observed in the data.
-Counterfactual simulations show that only 33% of this diagnostic difference can be explained by underlying symptom prevalence, with the remainder driven by differences in diagnostic thresholds.
-I find that physicians view missed diagnosis to be costlier than misdiagnosis, especially for their male patients, and I discuss reasons why this may be economically warranted..
+The mechanisms driving disparities in mental healthcare are not well understood.
+This paper develops a structural model of diagnosis for Attention Deficit Hyperactivity Disorder (ADHD), highlighting how patient and physician factors can result in disparities.
+Using electronic health record data, I estimate model parameters and decompose the observed male:female ADHD diagnostic difference of 2.3:1.
+Simulations show that only 46-55% of this diagnostic difference can be explained by underlying symptom prevalence, with the remainder driven by differences in diagnostic thresholds.
+I find that physicians view missed diagnosis to be costlier for their male patients, which I argue may have economic justifications.

 Working papers are not edited, and all opinions and errors are the responsibility of the author(s).
 The views expressed do not necessarily reflect the views of the Federal Reserve Bank of Chicago or the Federal Reserve System.